MARCH LITERARY BIRTHDAYS

 - Pennsylvania-born novelist and poet John Updike (1932; the 'Rabbit' series)

-- Brooklyn native, African American poet and the first poet laureate of Rhode Island, Michael S. Harper (1938)
+- Brooklyn native, African American poet and the first poet laureate of Rhode Island, Michael S. Harper (1938; d.2016)

 - Mar 19